codahale/veil-go/README.md

 Second, the sender uses the KEM mechanism to encrypt the message using the ephemeral public key.
-Instead of a single AEAD pass, the derived key is used to begin a KDF key ratchet, and each block of the input is encrypted using AES-256-GCM+HMAC-SHA2-512/256 with a new ratchet key and nonce.
+Instead of a single AEAD pass, the derived key is used to begin a KDF key ratchet, and each block of the input is encrypted using AES-256-CTR+HMAC-SHA2-512/256 with a new ratchet key and IV.

 To decrypt a message, the recipient iterates through the message, searching for a decryptable header using the shared secret between the ephemeral public key and recipient's secret key.
 When a header